Discovering...

 If Tangier has one essential café, it is Café Hafa.
 Opened in 1921 and clinging to the cliffs of the Marshan district, it is a series of whitewashed terraces stepping down toward the sea, each just wide enough for a few tables and a low wall to lean on.
 The view is the reason to come: the whole Strait of Gibraltar laid out below, with Spain on the far shore and the ferries crossing between.

 Little seems to have changed here in a century.
 Waiters ferry glasses of hot, sweet mint tea up and down the steps, groups of friends play cards and share pastries, and in the evening the terraces fill with locals and travellers alike waiting for the sun to sink into the water.
 Its legend rests on the writers and musicians said to have frequented it over the decades, but the everyday magic is simpler than any anecdote: a glass of tea, a cliff, and one of the great views in Morocco.
 Come in the late afternoon and stay for sunset.
+It is also one of the city's most photogenic spots, alongside the others gathered in our Tangier photography spots guide.

 Down in the new town, on the Place de France, the Gran Café de Paris is the other great survivor.
 Dating from the 1920s, it is a proper European-style grand café of mirrors, banquettes and slow-turning fans, the sort of place where you order a coffee and read a newspaper for an hour.
 In the mid-century years it was a favourite haunt of the foreign writers who lived nearby, and its faded, formal elegance still evokes the era; film buffs may recognise it as a location in a well-known spy thriller shot in the city.